Implementation guide

 kurocho/pamie:latest

-Keep `.pamie.env` local and out of version control.
+Keep tokens private.
 Use a service manager or secret store for production deployments.

 2. Verify the server